 TIP #5: Be prepared for honesty.

 Even though you’re teammates, your editor’s job is to be truthful (and blunt when necessary) when it comes to your work.
 If it’s not ready for publication or an agent, she should tell you so.
 You’re paying for an honest evaluation of the work that needs to be done to make your manuscript the best it can be.
 That said, comments should never be mean-spirited.

 Also, keep in mind that it’s not your editor’s job to rewrite your pages.
 For example, if your editor suggests that the character of Sally is flat, she may provide suggestions on how to make Sally a more well-rounded character, but she won’t reinvent Sally for you.
 As the author, that’s your domain.

-If you have questions or would like to inquire about hiring me to edit your manuscript, please use the contact form here to get in touch.
+If you have questions or would like to inquire about hiring me to edit your manuscript, please get in touch.
 I’d love to hear from you!